jakob-ra/cc-download/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Providing keyword and URL keyword lists
+### Providing a custom processing function

-Your keyword lists (what will be searched for in the actual body of a webpage) and URL keyword lists (what will be searched for in the subpage URLs) need to be accessible to the containers spawned by AWS Batch.
-You can upload them as csv files to the S3 bucket you created and provide their full S3 path as parameters in config.yml > keywords_path and url_keywords_path.
-You could also upload them somewhere else, e.g. a public Github repo.
-Again, all input files should be csv.
+If you want to process the downloaded subpages in a custom way, you can provide a custom processing function.
+The function needs to be called process_page and take only one argument, the downloaded page.
+It should return any data you want to save from the page.
+The function needs to be saved in a .py file: see cc-downloader/custom_processing_functions.py for reference.
+The path to the file needs to be provided under config.yml > custom_processing_function_path.
+The file needs to be accessible to the instances that run the download jobs, so it needs to be on S3, in a public GitHub repository, or on Drive, Dropbox, etc.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>